 For these reasons, Navelbine is being studied as a palliative treatment (relieving pain without curing the illness) or maintenance treatment to extend a patient’s remission.

 A mesothelioma diagnosis can be scary, but treatments like Navelbine can help.
 Learn which treatments helped other patients live for years or even decades in our Free Survivors Guide.

 How Is Navelbine Administered?

-Navelbine can be administered in two different ways, either orally or intravenously.
+Navelbine chemo can be administered in two different ways: orally or intravenously.
 The benefits and effects of both treatment methods, along with dosing variations, are currently being studied in clinical trials.

-Administering navelbine in its capsule form may be beneficial as treatment can be given out of the comfort of patients’ homes.
-As mentioned above, more severe side effects are observed when the drug is taken orally, and patients need to be careful the capsules are not damaged in any way as punctures can cause mouth sores and localized pain.
+More severe side effects are seen when the drug is taken orally.
+Patients need to be careful that the capsules are not damaged since punctures can cause mouth sores and localized pain.